Before coming to campus, be sure to be vaccinated or be tested.

 Instructional spaces shall be supplied with ventilation systems in accordance with the General Safety Guidelines.

 Signage shall be posted in instructional spaces indicating the source of outside air and particulate filtering.

-Students and faculty may briefly remove their face coverings to drink beverages.
-Meals should not be eaten in class and should be taken in designated eating areas on the campus (SEE FOODSERVICE AND DINING).
+Meals should not be eaten in class and should be taken in designated eating areas on the campus.

 Shared food and beverage among students and faculty (e.g. self-serve meals and beverages) is prohibited.

-Signage shall be posted in instructional spaces reminding employees about physical distancing; hygiene, cleaning and disinfecting; face coverings and other safety guidelines applicable to the instructional space.
+Signage shall be posted in instructional spaces reminding employees about hygiene, cleaning and disinfecting; face coverings and other safety guidelines applicable to the instructional space.

 Many Hunter students participate in internships and external placements, either as requirements of their academic program or as optional experiences.
 In these cases, Hunter intends to follow the internship guidance from Update #18 CUNY COVID-19 Guidance on Academic Continuity.
-Each department will be expected to inform students of these guidelines and obtain agreements for each student that participates in an internship.
+Each department should inform students of these guidelines and obtain agreements for each student that participates in an internship.
 All agreements should be forwarded to their respective dean’s office.